myork106/ece-218_final_project/README.md

-# ece-218_final_project
+# Smart Bedroom System
 # Jonathan Fischman and Michael York

-# Smart Bedroom System
+Date submitted for review: 3/9/23

-date submitted for review: 3/9/23
+Summary of behavior: